 X-Men Gold Team

-During her time with X-factor, Jean Grey went through 3 different costumes.
+During her time with X-factor, Jean Grey went through three different costumes.
 None of these costumes really stood out or up against the test of time.
-For as popular as Jean Grey is she has had a lot of terrible outfits over the years.
+For as popular as Jean Grey is, she has had a lot of terrible outfits over the years.
 I guess she does not have the best fashion sense.

-Her third X-Factor outfit keeps with the superhero spandex look but the color are more inline with her first costume or X-Men Gold Team uniform.
-She has the dark blue base covered in the yellow X that still travels down her arms and legs but this time it is a lot more prominent.
+Her third X-Factor outfit keeps with the superhero spandex look, but the colors are more inline with her first costume or X-Men Gold Team uniform.
+She has the dark blue base covered in the yellow X that still travels down her arms and legs, but this time it is a lot more prominent.
 Yellow is the dominant color in this outfit.
 The mask is gone and instead it only covers her forehead and acts like a hair band.
 Which is good since she has always had long flowing hair.

 Jean Grey is the opposite of the Hulk.
-When Bruce Banner turns green look out but with Jean green is usually your safer color.
+When Bruce Banner turns green, look out.
+With Jean, green is usually your safer color.
 Let’s not get into white.
 The difference between Phoenix and Dark Phoenix’s costumes is color and the size of the bird on her chest.
 Phoenix’s green costume has a small gold phoenix at top while Dark Phoenix’s outfit is red and the gold phoenix covers her entire upper half.
 Both costumes have gold arm length gloves and thigh high boots.
 With the exception of the gold hip sash flowing in the wind, their costumes are so tight they might as well have body paint covering them instead of fabric.
-With all that said it is probably best not to critique a woman who has the power to destroy a solar system.
+With all that said, it is probably best not to critique a woman who has the power to destroy a solar system.

-Jamke Janssen played Jean Grey in all 3 of the X-Men films from 2000 to 2006.
-She was able to hold her own while working with actors like Patrick Stewart, Ian McKellen, Hugh Jackman and Halle Berry.
-Through the course of the films she was able to develop the characters arc from being an insecure student to the Dark Phoenix.
+Jamke Janssen played Jean Grey in all three of the X-Men films from 2000 to 2006.
+She was able to hold her own while working with actors like Patrick Stewart, Ian McKellen, Hugh Jackman, and Halle Berry.
+Through the course of the films, she was able to develop the characters arc from being an insecure student to the Dark Phoenix.